-For the “TV 3.0” project, the SBTVD Forum, after agreeing on its requirements (use cases and corresponding technical specifications), decided to release a Call for Proposals for any interested organization to submit its proposed candidate technologies for any of the system components or sub-components.
+For the “TV 3.0” project, the SBTVD Forum, after agreeing on its requirements (use cases and corresponding technical specifications), decided to release, in July 2020, a Call for Proposals for any interested organization to submit its proposed candidate technologies for any of the system components or sub-components.

 The deadline for Phase 1 responses regarding the Over-the-air Physical Layer, Transport Layer, Video Coding, Audio Coding, and Captions expired on 30 November 2020.
 The deadline for Phase 1 responses, regarding Application Coding expired on 26 March 2021.